MicrochipTech/RNBD451_HOSTLESS_MODE/README.md

 - Copy the "app_ble" folder, "app_timer" folder, "app.c" and "app.h" which can be found by navigating to the following path: "...\firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

+The user can achieve the Remote Command mode control functionality by making use of the transparent UART service.
+To get into the Remote Command mode from a central device, the following steps must be done.

+- The two devices are already connected, secured and bonded.

+- The user has to send the below command via Transparent Control characteristic to make the RNBD451 to enter into the

 **Step 6** - Clean and build the project.
 To run the project, select "Make and program device" button.

 ## 6. Board Programming<a name="step6">